Nick And Vanessa Break Up? Not Yet, But They Don’t Seem Happy Together

 A Body Language Expert Weights In

-Never willing to let a juicy story go un-investigated fully, the tabloid press has even gone so far as to consult with a body language expert to pick apart what’s going on (or not going on) between Nick and Vanessa.
+Never willing to let a juicy story go uninvestigated fully, the tabloid press has even gone so far as to consult with a body language expert to pick apart what’s going on (or not going on) between Nick and Vanessa.
 Dr. Lillian Glass scrutinized every frame of that “After the Final Rose” appearance, and her findings are not good.

 “Ms. Grimaldi speaks in a monotone… Nick has a mask-like smile where he doesn’t show his teeth.
 This means they are both tense about the subject of marriage and a future together.”